Und3rf10w/Qubes-Web3-Guide/Development Environment/Base web3 development Qube.md

+# Overview
+# Installation
+## Prerequisites
+- You should already have completed [Installing Debian 11 minimal template](Core%20Environment/Installing%20Debian%2011%20minimal%20template.md), as templates will be based off of this

-# Setting up the base Web 3 development TemplateVM
+## Setting up the base Web 3 development TemplateVM
 We will use our core [`debian-11-minimal` TemplateVM](/Core%20Environment/Installing%20Debian%2011%20minimal%20template.md) to be the base of our developer TemplateVM.

 Begin, in `dom0`, with creating our TemplateVM: